Nikon D7100 vs Sony RX100 IV

 It is notable that the D7100 has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the D7100 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the D7100 and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D7100 and RX100 IV can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Sony RX100 IV Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D7100 or the Sony RX100 IV – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.